kLjubomir/RemoteJobFinder/specifications.md

 - [ ] As a remote job seeker, I want to have a filtering tool so that I can filter out non-English ads on LinkedIn
 - [ ] As a remote job seeker, I want to have a filtering tool so that I can filter ads, viewing only those that include a keyword
 - [ ] As a remote job seeker, I want to have a filtering tool so that I can filter ads, viewing only those that exclude a keyword
-- [ ] As a remote job seeker, I want to have a file generated for ads that have a salary range included
+- [ ] As a remote job seeker, I want to store ads that have a salary range included
-- [ ] As a remote job seeker, I want to have a file generated for ads that don't include a salary range
+- [ ] As a remote job seeker, I want to store ads that don't include a salary range

 ## Software behaviour:
 - [ ] As a remote job filtering software, I want to have a login function so that I can log in to job seeking platforms that require it